Skip to main content

 What the SRA Tool is

-The HHS SRA Tool is a desktop application built by HHS and the Office of the National Coordinator for Health Information Technology (ONC).
-It is available for download at healthit.gov.
-The tool is free.
+The HHS SRA Tool was developed by the Office of the National Coordinator for Health Information Technology (ONC) in collaboration with the HHS Office for Civil Rights (OCR).
+It is available for free download at healthit.gov, and HHS maintains and periodically updates it.

 The application walks you through a structured set of questions based on the Security Rule requirements across administrative, physical, and technical safeguards.
-At the end, it generates a report you can save or print.
+It serves questions using branching logic — your answers determine which follow-up questions you see — and each question includes a reference panel and education panel.
+At the end, it generates a report you can save or print, and all your answers stay stored locally on your own computer.

 The genuine strengths